Justin Tafa

 Justin Tafa (born 13 December 1993) is a New Zealand-born Australian former professional mixed martial artist.
 He competed in the Heavyweight division of the Ultimate Fighting Championship.

 Early life

 Tafa was born in Auckland, New Zealand, to a family of Samoan descent, and grew up in the West Auckland suburb of Avondale.
-Tafa's grandfather was a national boxing champion while his three brothers have also fought professionally.
+He and his siblings were raised by a single mother, Pouli Amanda Tafa.
+Tafa's maternal grandfather was a national boxing champion while his three brothers have also fought professionally.
 One of his brothers, Junior Tafa, is a former Glory heavyweight kickboxer and now a MMA fighter in the light heavyweight division of the UFC.

 Rugby league career

 He played for the Marist Saints in the junior Auckland Rugby League and was signed to the Melbourne Storm.
 Tafa's athletic career began in rugby league, and he was signed to the Melbourne Storm and played in the under-20s competition but a run of injuries left him disillusioned with the sport.